The Two Islands In The Heart Of Paris – Île de la Cité & Île Saint-Louis

 Brasserie de l'Île St-Louis, photo by Mark Craft Brasserie de l'Île St-Louis, photo by Mark Craft

-Now that we're at the other end of the Île de la Cité, away from Pont Neuf, let's cross Le Pont St-Louis — the bridge to Île St-Louis — where the first building you come across is home to one of the best old-time brasseries in Paris and a favorite spot for Sunday lunch.
+Behind Notre Dame is Le Pont St-Louis — the pedestrian bridge that connects Île de la Cité to Île St-Louis, Cross the bridge and the first building you come across is home to one of the best old-time brasseries in Paris and our favorite spot for Sunday lunch.

 Lunch here is the perfect Paris experience, especially in the colder months.
 Expect comfort foods like frisée salad with a warm poached egg and bacon; rich, oily herring with yellow, waxy potatoes; wine served in carafes; and plenty of frites.